vishal-kt/Android-Interview-Question/README.md

 -testable \
 -maintainable \
  allows the app to scale, increases the app's robustness, and makes the app easier to test. \
- architecture defines the boundaries between parts of the app and the responsibilities each part should have. \
+ architecture defines the boundaries between parts of the app and the responsibilities each part should have.

  ## principles that architecture follows

+ **Separation of concerns ** \
+ separating a computer program into distinct sections.
+Each section addresses a separate concern like UI-based classes should only contain logic that handles UI and operating system interactions , business logic vlass should care about there concerns and data logics should concern to data . \